Genital Mutilation

 Genital mutilation (sometimes called female circumcision) can leave more than emotional scars.
 The ‘surgery’ is often performed with unclean instruments in a non-sterile environment.
 It can cause massive adhesions to form in the most delicate structures of a woman’s body.
 After the trauma has passed, glue-like adhesions (formed to help the area heal) can remain for a lifetime at the sites of tissue damage.

 Female circumcision, a tribal ritual that is centuries old, is practiced most prevalently in the central and north-eastern countries of Africa.
 The procedure involves the partial or total removal of the external female genitals.
-It is most commonly performed during the adolescent years (typically before age 12); for many girls the circumcision occurs as early as infancy.
+It is most commonly performed during the adolescent years (typically before age 12); for many girls, the circumcision occurs as early as infancy.

 Because there is no medical reason for female circumcision and due to the risks involved, the World Health Organization (WHO) classifies it as female genital mutilation (FGM).
 They have fought for the international recognition of this practice as a violation of the human rights of women and children.
-According to WHO, 100 to 140 million girls and women worldwide are currently living with the consequences of FGM and three million more girls are at risk every year.
+According to the WHO, 100 to 140 million girls and women worldwide are currently living with the consequences of FGM, and three million more girls are at risk every year.

-Female circumcision is usually performed in a non-sterile environment without anesthesia and can be fatal if the child goes into shock, hemorrhages or becomes septic with infection.
+Female circumcision is usually performed in a non-sterile environment without anesthesia and can be fatal if the child goes into shock, hemorrhages, or becomes septic with infection.
 Depending on the degree and severity of the procedure chosen for the girl, she may experience a lifetime of chronic pain and dysfunction.

 There are three main types of female circumcision.
 In a clitoridectomy (type I), the clitoris is removed (partially or completely).
 If an excision (type II) is performed, the clitoris and the labia minora (lips of the vagina) are removed.
-In a full infibulation (type III), the vaginal opening is narrowed by cutting and stitching of the labia minora and majora and the clitoris may also be removed.
+In a full infibulation (type III), the vaginal opening is narrowed by cutting and stitching of the labia minora and majora, and the clitoris may also be removed.

 Genital mutilation is still practiced in tribal areas of equatorial Africa.
-This non-sterile surgery can cause extensive scarring, infertility, lifetime pain or even death
+This non-sterile surgery can cause extensive scarring, infertility, lifetime pain, or even death

 Adhesions after female circumcision (FGM)

 Regardless of the age at which FGM occurs, it can cause severe scarring and adhesions as the delicate tissues of the vagina heal where the genitalia was cut and or stitched together.
-Adhesions that form around the vaginal opening and over the urethra can cause recurrent bladder and urinary tract infections, cysts, infertility, potential childbirth complications and newborn deaths.
+Adhesions that form around the vaginal opening and over the urethra can cause recurrent bladder and urinary tract infections, cysts, infertility, potential childbirth complications, and newborn deaths.

 Adhesions (internal and external scars) form naturally to help the body heal from being cut.
 With a tensile strength of nearly 2,000 pounds per square inch, these adhesions bind structures in place, keeping tissues frozen or glued down after any surgery (such as FGM), inflammation, or other physical trauma.
 Like tiny but very strong straitjackets, these adhesions form wherever the body heals, binding down tissues that should be able to move freely and independently as they did before the FGM was performed.